-Guests will be required to use hand sanitizer, at stations provided, prior to boarding the Harbour Hopper.
+Guests will be required to use hand sanitizer, at stations provided, prior to entering all our premises (including company store and prior to boarding vessels).
 Staff will also be reminded and encouraged to frequently hand wash.

 High Touch Surface Sanitation

 High-contact areas in our restaurant, gift shop and aboard our boats will be sanitized (with documentation) with higher frequency, including full sanitization between tours.
+Such areas on vessels include: handrails, seats, tables, chair backs and washrooms.
 Extra time is allotted between tours for sanitation.
 Health Canada approved cleaning products and methods are being used.

 Best practices in physical distancing for staff and guests are implemented at all sites, including: spaced floor

-markers, directional arrows, communication signage, plexiglass between seats, assigned guest zones on some vessels, ample spacing for queuing, timed ticketing entry and reduced guest capacity on vessels.
+markers, directional arrows, communication signage, plexiglass at service counters and between seats on some vessels, assigned guest zones on some vessels, ample spacing for queuing, timed ticketing entry and reduced guest capacity on vessels.
 Per provincial health directives, the maximum number of guests per in group is ten.